 Welcome to the website of Ani Harutyunyan.

 I am an applied economist with prime research interests in development and political economy.
-Currently I am a Research Analyst at AidData – research and innovation lab on development, and a Research Fellow at the Institute for the Theory & Practice of International Relations at College of William & Mary.
+Currently I conduct research at AidData – research and innovation lab on development in the Global Research Institute of College of William & Mary.

 September 1, 2017: published “Culture, Diffusion and Economic Development.
 The problem of Observational Equivalence” in Economics Letters.